thephez/docs-core/docs/reference/p2p-network.md

 # P2P Networks

 This section describes the Dash P2P network protocol (but it is not a specification).
-It does not describe the <<glossary:BIP70 payment protocol>>, the [GetBlockTemplate mining protocol](../guide/mining-block-prototypes.md#getblocktemplate-rpc), or any network protocol never implemented in an official version of Dash Core.
+It does not describe the [BIP70 payment protocol](../resources/glossary.md#bip70-payment-protocol), the [GetBlockTemplate mining protocol](../guide/mining-block-prototypes.md#getblocktemplate-rpc), or any network protocol never implemented in an official version of Dash Core.

 All peer-to-peer communication occurs entirely over TCP.